Hendrik G. Stoker: Early life and education

-Family

-In September 1925 Stoker was married to Miriam Francoise du Plessis by Totius in the Reformed Church, Pretoria.
-Du Plessis was born on 30 April 1902 and died on 8 March 1994, about a year after her husband.
-They were survived by four children, Pieter, the eldest became a professor of physics at the Potchefstroom University, and David, the second eldest, became vice president at the Human Sciences Research Council.
+at the Literary Department of the Theological School of the Reformed Church.

+In 1919, Stoker graduated from either University of South Africa or the University College of Potchefstroom (later renamed the Potchefstroom University for Christian Higher Education).
+Stoker then studied philosophy under Totius at the University of South Africa, and graduated with a MA in 1921.
+Totius' lectures on the Book of Isaiah finally convinced Stoker of the value of the Christian life attitude.
+During this period Stoker also obtained a teaching diploma.

+In 1925, Stoker completed his doctoral thesis Das Gewissen: Erscheinungsformen und Theorien (English: Nature and the forms of conscience) at the University of Cologne under the supervision of Max Scheler.

 Career

+From 1925–1964, Stoker taught at Potchefstroom University for Christian Higher Education (present-day North-West University).
+From 1930 onwards, Stoker was a professor of philosophy and psychology.
+From 1969–1972, Stoker was a professor at Rand Afrikaans University.

+Stoker was the doctoral advisor of Johan Heyns, who stated that Stoker was one of the greatest philosophers that Africa has ever produced.

+B.J.
+Van der Walt posits that Stoker's obscurity is a result of Stoker mainly publishing in Afrikaans, his cumbersome manner of writing, his Theological-Philosophical career and his support of Apartheid.

+Philosophy

-Stoker taught at Potchefstroom University for Christian Higher Education from 1925 to 1970.
-He developed a unique strand of Calvinistic philosophy called "Wysbegeerte van die skeppingsidee" or translated in English "Philosophy of the creation-idea".
+Stoker developed a unique strand of Calvinistic philosophy called "Wysbegeerte van die skeppingsidee" or translated in English "Philosophy of the creation-idea".
 He's disagreed with Herman Dooyeweerd and D. H. Th.
 Vollenhoven who called their philosophy "Wijsbegeerte van die Wetsidee" or translated "philosophy of the cosmonomic idea", because the creation was more encompassing principle for Stoker than the laws of creation.
 The name had the further benefit for Stoker that it was distinctly Christian, while the use of the term "law" instead of "creation" was preferred by Dooyeweerd and Vollenhoven.

-Criticism

-The question can be asked why Stoker is relatively unknown.
-The following possible reasons are put forward by Van der Walt: